DominaeDev/ginger/README.md

 ### Create characters using recipes
 * Create AI characters quickly using intelligent building blocks called "recipes".
-* Multi-format character cards, supported practically everywhere.
+* Ginger character cards are supported practically everywhere.
-* Over 100 recipes available out of the box.
 * Support for multiple characters in one card.
-* Integrated notes.
+* Bake recipes into editable text.
+* Over 100 recipes included.

-### Write characters (without recipes)
+### Write characters (with or without recipes)
 * Automatic handling of names and placeholders.
 * Personalized text editor.
 * Store your frequently used text as reusable "snippets".
-* Find and Replace across all fields.
+* Find and Replace across all text and fields.
+* Integrated notes.
 * Spell checker.
 * Comments.

 ### Edit & Remix characters
 * Broad support for existing character card and lorebook formats.
-* Quickly change to your preferred chat format (quoted dialogue, etc.)
+* Reformat example chat and greetings (quoted/unquoted dialogue, etc.)
 * Seamlessly blend written text with recipes and snippets.
 * Gender swapping through automated pronoun replacement.
 * Import, export, and merge lorebooks.